 - 1. Apply for admission using forms supplied by the college. - 2.
-Submit complete transcripts of all high school work and any college credits earned. - 3.
+Submit official transcripts of all high school work and all college work attempted. - 3.
 Take the college admissions battery.
-Any one of the following test batteries will meet this requirement: American College Test (ACT), Career Planning Profile (CPP), Scholastic Aptitude Test (SAT), and Comparative Guidance and Placement Test (CGP).
+Any one of the following test batteries will meet this requirement: American College Test (ACT), Scholastic Aptitude Test (SAT), and Comparative Guidance and Placement Test (CGP).
 If one of these tests has been taken, please request that an official score report be forwarded to the Admissions Office.
-Students will be given the opportunity prior to registration to take the ACT or CPP.
-(Students who have completed 12 semester hours of "C" work or better, either at Harper or at another institution, are exempt from this procedure.)
+Students may register to take the ACT or CGP at Harper College.
+(Students who have completed 12 semester hours of "C" work or better, either at Harper or at another accredited institution, are exempt from this procedure unless it is an admission requirement for a specific program.)
 For information, contact the Office of Testing Services. - 4.
 Forward personal medical history and physical examination form completed by your physician. - 5.
 Pay a \$10.00 non-refundable application fee.